Howard-Center-Investigations/FARA_Archive/README.md

 [This link](https://www.documentcloud.org/projects/221099-fara-storage-public/) goes to a static archive on DocumentCloud that hosts all FARA filings, of every type, from March 31, 2025 thru the very first filing in 1942.

-- The file [FARA_All_RegistrantDocs.csv](https://github.com/Howard-Center-Investigations/FARA_Archive/raw/refs/heads/main/bulk_data_files/FARA_All_RegistrantDocs.csv) in this repository contains a column "DocumentCloud Name," which can be used to search the archive for individual filings.
-The names are derived from the end of the urls that (currently) lead to the DOJ's copy of the record, and follow the format: RegistrationNumber-DocumentType-Date-MysteryExtraNumber.
+- The file [FARA_All_RegistrantDocs.csv](https://github.com/Howard-Center-Investigations/FARA_Archive/raw/refs/heads/main/bulk_data_files/FARA_All_RegistrantDocs.csv) in this repository contains a column "URL" which can be used to search the archive for individual filings.
+The names of files in DocumentCloud are derived from the end of the urls that (currently) lead to the DOJ's copy of the record.
+So if you want to search DocumentCloud for a file whose url is "https://efile.fara.gov/docs/7002-Informational-Materials-20250328-379.pdf" then search DocumentCloud for "7002-Informational-Materials-20250328-379".

 - The archive currently consists of 118,079 documents.
 There are two missing -- I'll work to identify which those are and why they didn't upload